 David M. May, Ph.D.

-Professor of New Testament / Director of Online Curriculum Design
+Professor of New Testament / Director of Online Curriculum Design/ Dir. of MA(TS)

 Dr. David May has taught at Central Baptist Theological Seminary since 1994.
-He also serves as an Adjunct faculty member for the University of Missouri‐Kansas City and its interdisciplinary doctoral program in Religion.
-Previous teaching experience includes Visiting Professor of New Testament (1991‐94) at Midwestern Baptist Theological Seminary in Kansas City, MO, and the Baptist Chair of Bible (1987‐1993) at Central Missouri State University in Warrensburg, MO.
+Previous teaching experience includes Visiting Professor of New Testament (1991-94) at Midwestern Baptist Theological Seminary in Kansas City, MO, and the Baptist Chair of Bible (1987-1993) at Central Missouri State University in Warrensburg, MO.
 Dr. May graduated from Northwest Missouri State University in Maryville, MO, with a B.S. in History (1980).
 He received a M.Div. in 1983 and a Ph.D. in 1987 from the Southern Baptist Theological Seminary in Louisville, KY.

-Recent writings of Dr. May’s include Preaching Matthew: Interpretation and Proclamation, published by Chalice Press (2007) and co‐written with Mike Graves.
-It features a sociorhetorical homiletic combined with cultural exegetical interpretations.
-Another writing area of interest is the Apocalypse as seen the publication of Revelation: Weaving a Tapestry of Hope (Smyth & Helwys, 2001).
+Dr. May’s writings include Preaching Matthew: Interpretation and Proclamation, published by Chalice Press (2007) and co-written with Mike Graves.
+It features a socio-rhetorical homiletic combined with cultural exegetical interpretations.
+Another writing area of interest is Revelation as seen the publication of Revelation: Weaving a Tapestry of Hope (Smyth & Helwys, 2001).
 Several articles in the journal Review & Expositor, for example, focused around a numismatic interpretation of Revelation: “The Empire Strikes Back: The Mark of the Beast in Revelation” (2009), and “Interpreting Revelation with Roman Coins: A Test Case, Revelation 6:9-11” (2009).
 Dr. May’s focus upon the social and cultural world of the New Testament can also be seen in his article, “Ancient Economics—Modern Interpreters: The World of Jesus,” Review & Expositor (2010).

 Dr. May and his wife Pam reside in Kansas City, MO.
 Both Dr. May and his wife are natives of Missouri, and their hometown is Maryville.
-They attend Parkville Presbyterian Church in Parkville, MO.
 Pam is a paralegal for Legal Aid of Western Missouri.

 Dr. May on the parables of Jesus: “If myths help us sleep at night, parables keep us awake.”